Hofen History, Family Crest & Coats of Arms

 The surname Hofen was first found in Brunswick, where the name Offner was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Hofen family
+Early History of the Hofen family

 This web page shows only a small excerpt of our Hofen research.
 Another 83 words (6 lines of text) are included under the topic Early Hofen History in all our PDF Extended History products and printed products wherever possible.